 Consultant will work with the governors office of economic opportunity to see the grant through the funding process.

-Consultant will work during the 2023 - 2026 legislative sessions on policy issues the city and consultant agree are a priority.

-Consultant will work to secure funding for the new Payson I-15 Interchange.

 Consultant will work to secure additional funding for our Main Street project or other City funding opportunities.

 FEES

-A retainer of $237,500 annually will be paid quarterly at a rate of $59,375.00 upon the receipt of invoices.
+Client shall pay Consultant three payments of $159,375.00.
+The first payment shall be due and payable on November 1, 2025.
+The second payment shall be due and payable on February 1, 2026 and the final payment shall be due and payable on May 1, 2026.
+Consultant shall invoice Client for the payment.

 TERM

-This Agreement shall be effective from August 1, 2022 through July 31, 2026.
-The length or terms of the contract can be extended or amended with agreement from both parties.
+This Amended Agreement shall be effective August 20, 2025 through July 31, 2026.
+The length or terms of the contract may be extended or amended with agreement from both parties.